There are 25 bench positions, available on a first come first served basis.

 All of the above use a USB interface allowing software to be uploaded which means no seperate programmers are not required and can be used on student laptops.

-Please note most of the SDKs have a limit of 2k of code.
+Please note most of the SDK software have a limit of 2k of code.

 There are a wide range of devices avaliable and a free sample is usually suppled direct from the manufacturer.
 We have a small quantity of PIC programmers but they can also be programmed from the T51 programmer.